 The spirits industry has quite a few rules going to keep things in check.
 Champagne is only Champagne when made in Champagne.
 Mezcal is only Mezcal when produced in Mexico.
 Gin is only Gin if it contains Juniper.
-And to be a Scotch Whisky, the spirit must mature in oak casks in Scotland for at least 3 years.
-Yeh, it's stricter than your crusty old Head Master, but rules are rules, after all.
+And to be a Scotch whisky, the spirit must mature in oak casks in Scotland for at least 3 years.
+Yeah, it's stricter than your crusty old headmaster, but rules are rules, after all.
 That's why the inaugural product of the Isle of Raasay Distillery won't drop until next year, but it's already causing a stir in the industry.
 We went to meet with founder Alasdair Day to get the low down on the journey of Isle of Rasaay and what is on the horizon for him and his distillery.

 When Alasdair Day looked to the future of whisky, he had 2020 vision.
 Literally.